sravivarmanvce/folio3/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr Shitharth did his doctorate in the security of SCADA network Security- A critical Infrastructure system.
-His works have been published by reputed publishers like IEEE, ACM, Elsevier, Springer, IET, Polytechnica, Wiley, Bentham Science, Taylor & Francis, MDPI, Hindawi etc., He has also presented his research findings at highly rated IEEE conferences.
-He has been involved in multiple funded projects from different nations including, Ministry of Education - Ethiopia and the MoE - Saudi Arabia.
-He has four published patents.
-On the whole, he is a young passionate driven researcher full of aspirations.
+Dr Shitharth completed his PhD in the Department of Computer Science & Engineering, Anna University.
+He completed his Postdoc at The University of Essex, Colchester, UK.
+He has worked in various institutions and has seven years of teaching experience.

+Dr Shitharth working as a lecturer in cyber security at Leeds Beckett University, Leeds, UK.
+He has published in more than 100 International Journals and 20 International & National conferences.
+He has published four patents in IPR.
+He is also an active member of IEEE Computer Society and five more professional bodies.
+He is also a member of the International Blockchain organization.
+He is a certified hyperledger expert and certified blockchain developer.
+His current research interests include Cyber Security, Blockchain, Critical Infrastructure & Systems, Network Security & Ethical Hacking.
+He is an active researcher, reviewer and editor for many international journals.
 {style="text-align: justify;"}